Axel Honneth

 Axel Honneth (/ˈhɒnɛt/; [ˈaksl̩ ˈhɔnɛt]; born 18 July 1949) is a German philosopher who is the Professor for Social Philosophy at Goethe University Frankfurt and the Jack B. Weinstein Professor of the Humanities in the department of philosophy at Columbia University.
 He was also director of the Institut für Sozialforschung (Institute for Social Research) in Frankfurt am Main, Germany between 2001 and 2018.

 Biography

-Honneth was born in Essen, West Germany on 18 July 1949, studied in Bonn, Bochum, Berlin and Munich (under Jürgen Habermas), and taught at the Free University of Berlin and the New School before moving to the Johann Wolfgang Goethe-University of Frankfurt in 1996.
+Honneth was born in Essen, West Germany, on 18 July 1949, studied in Bonn, Bochum, Berlin and Munich (under Jürgen Habermas), and taught at the Free University of Berlin and the New School before moving to the Johann Wolfgang Goethe-University of Frankfurt in 1996.
 He also held the Spinoza Chair of Philosophy at the University of Amsterdam in 1999.
 Between 2001 and 2018 he was director of the Institute for Social Research, originally home to the so-called Frankfurt School, at the University of Frankfurt.
 Since 2011, he is also Jack B. Weinstein Professor of the Humanities at the department of philosophy at Columbia University in the City of New York.

+Honneth is co-editor of numerous specialist journals, including the Deutschen Zeitschrift für Philosophie, the European Journal of Philosophy and the journal Constellations.
+From 2007 to 2017, Honneth was President of the Internationale Hegel-Vereinigung (International Hegel Association).